Lion (2016 film): Writing

 An Australian film, Lion is based on Saroo Brierley's memoir A Long Way Home.
 In an interview, screenwriter Luke Davies acknowledged the challenges of adapting a book that is primarily about an online search:

 It was finding the right balance of the big cinema "no-no", which is that screens on screens is not good.
 Yet we felt very strongly that our situation was quite different from the usual procedural crime drama TV model, where there are a whole bunch of actors that are crammed with exposition-heavy dialogue pointing at computer screens.
 We felt that we were a million miles away from that.
 The relationship with the technology was instigated by a purely and deeply emotional drive and desire to make it to the end of the myth—to find wholeness with the reunification with the lost mother and to find out who you are.

 Casting

 Dev Patel and Nicole Kidman were cast in the film in October 2014.
 Nawazuddin Siddiqui, Priyanka Bose, Tannishtha Chatterjee, and Deepti Naval joined the cast in January 2015; Rooney Mara, David Wenham, and Divian Ladwa were cast in April; and Pallavi Sharda joined the cast in August.

 Filming

 Principal photography on the film began in January 2015 in Kolkata, India.
+Then it was filmed extensively in Madhya Pradesh, focusing on locations central to Saroo's childhood, primerily in and around Khandwa (especially Ganesh Talai), with scenes also shot at Ujjain, Dewas (Railway Station), Patalpani waterfall, Mhow (Gwaloo village), and the Narmada River area near Omkareshwar Temple.
 Filming moved to Melbourne in mid-April and then to several locations in Tasmania, including Hobart.
 Kidman filmed her scenes in Australia.